Online Classes - Frequently Asked Questions

 Will the entire class be posted all at once?

-So far, there seems to be consensus that students get the most out the class if they are working on the materials as they are sequentially released every few days, based on an appropriate time line [related to the process] – instead of posting everything all at once.
-So I’ll be working with that format for now and I will appreciate any feedback you may offer on this.
+No, lessons and materials are sequentially released every few days, based on an appropriate time line [related to the process] – instead of posting everything all at once.

 Can I use a mobile device to access the class materials?